WebCrawlerAPI/webcrawlerapi-python-sdk/README.md

 # WebCrawler API Python SDK

-A Python SDK for interacting with the WebCrawler API.
+A Python SDK for interacting with the WebCrawlerAPI.

+## In order to us API you have to get an API key from [WebCrawlerAPI](https://dash.webcrawlerapi.com/access)

 ## Installation